ellacharmed/today-I-learned/_sources/index.md

 # Welcome to EllaLearns

-A compilation of study notes of lessons as I attempt to qualify for AIAP, using jupyter-book.
+A compilation of study notes of lessons as I attempt to qualify to [Become an AI Apprentice](https://epoch.aisingapore.org/aiap-field-guide/), using jupyter-book.

 Remember that the Download button to save as `.html` or `.pdf` would "print" only the current html page, not the whole jupyter-book.